dsccommunity/DnsServerDsc/source/WikiSource/Home.md

 for these deprecated resources.
 These resources will be removed in a future release.

+### DnsServerDsc

 - No deprecated resource at this time

+### xDnsServer

+The entire module xDnsServer has been deprecated.
+Please move to DnsServerDsc.

 ## Getting started